-The Jack Kimmel International Grant funds research outside the US to advance science and best practices in arboriculture, tree health, and risk assessment for the global tree care community.
+The Jack Kimmel International Grant funds global research to advance arboriculture science, tree health, and risk assessment, prioritizing projects led by researchers outside the United States.

 Funder: Tree Research and Education Endowment Fund